jiinjeong/CSVolunteer/README.md

 	<p>This is my first paragraph.</p>
 	<p>This is my second paragraph.</p>
 	```
-	* You *cannot* start a new paragraph by simply pressing enter within a paragraph tag.
+	* You *cannot* start a new paragraph by simply pressing "enter" within a paragraph tag.
 This will make your code go onto a new line, but it will have no effect on your webpage.
 	  * For example:
 	```html
 	<p>This is my first paragraph.